graze/signal-counter/README.md

 signalCounter
 =============

-Embedded Raspberry Pi system for counting and recording input signals
+Embedded Raspberry Pi system for counting and recording input signals on the GPIO header

 ##Dependencies##
 signalCounter requires the wiringPi library, which can be found here: